thenewdarling/CurseOfStrahd/Timeline.md

 - In the distance we can see the edge of the world of [[Barovia]] where the mists become impenetrably thick.
 - We find a horse in the road with a broken leg, its rider crushed by its fall.
 The horse belongs to a young woman named [[Arabelle]] who lives on the local farm.
-- The party lead their horses by foot up the thin hill to the abbey, and leave them with a stable hand for a few gold pieces, joining a queue to see the [[Abbot]].
+- The party lead their horses by foot up the thin hill to the [[abbey]], and leave them with a stable hand for a few gold pieces, joining a queue to see the [[Abbot]].

 #### Downtime before Session 16